tmhrbr/webpack-boilerplate/README.md

 # webpack-boilerplate
-A Webpack boilerplate with react
+A Webpack boilerplate based on TypeScript with React